 Central Park, Prospect Park, Brooklyn Bridge Park—even if you only just arrived in NYC, we probably don't need to tell you that these are all must-see green spaces.
-Yet, according to the NYC Department of Parks & Recreation, 14 percent of the city is parkland—that's more than 30,000 acres!
+But did you know that according to the NYC Department of Parks and Recreation, 14 percent of the city is parkland?
+That's more than 30,000 acres!

 So if you're looking for a new-to-you outdoor destination to explore, we've got 10 off-the-beaten-path parks worth putting on your NYC family bucket list.
 Some are massive and boast a wide array of attractions for all seasons; others are small but picturesque and host popular annual events for families.
-Don't worry if you can't make it to all of these before school starts—we have at least a few more months of fair weather ahead!
+With months of outdoor play weather ahead of us, check out this list and visit some of the city's best hidden gems.